igorpavlov-zz/spellfucker/README.md

 Contribute
 ==========

 Fork the project.
 The most challenging part is the replacement library.
 I suggest to nail the original English version first.
-The perfect replacement matrix should look like this:
+The perfect shape of the replacement matrix should look like this:

 ```
 ---------------